 Many times a group of people will get together for the first time, and the leader of the meeting will ask everyone to give a short self-introductory speech.

-But forewarned is forearmed - so make sure you spend time NOW preparing and practicing what you would say in these situations, ensuring your self-introduction speech puts you in the best possible light.
+But, forewarned is forearmed.
+Make sure you spend time now preparing and practicing what you will say in these situations.
+Ensure that your self introduction speech puts you in the best possible light.

 Thankfully, most speeches of this type are only around a minute long, at the most.
 You don't have to come up with lots of content or witty remarks.